tuva-health/docs/docs/getting-started/quickstart.md

 # 🏁 Quickstart

 The Tuva Project is a large collection of tools for cleaning and transforming healthcare data.
 But at it's core is a standard data model designed for analytics.
 The Tuva data model, along with the code and terminology sets to create it, exists in a main repository called [the_tuva_project](https://github.com/tuva-health/the_tuva_project).
-This section describes a 3 different ways you can get started using this repo:
+This section describes 3 different ways you can get started using this repo:

 - Entire Tuva Data Model + Terminology and Reference Datasets
 - Single Data Mart